paulotruta/alexa-skill-llm-intent/README.md

 ✅ Hosted skill created.
 To push repo code, run 'make update'
 ```

-A new "hello world" Alexa Hosted Skill target will show up in your Alexa Developer account, and is now ready to be updated with the template code.
+A new Alexa Hosted Skill target will show up in your Alexa Developer account with the provided name, but its code and configuration is from a blank "hello world" project.
+But it is now ready to be updated with the template code (check the `make update` command below).

 >*⚠️ Due to instabilities on Amazon's infrastrucure side, sometimes this process can hang while the skill is being created.
 This can result in you seeing the skill in the developer console but not on your machine.
 Give it an hour, delete the skill and creating a new one again.*